 French title contenders Paris Saint Germain topped the group, ending their campaign with a 1-1 draw away at Ukrainian outfit Karpaty Lviv.

-The win lifted Napoli over the unfortunate Romanians and fill second spot behind group winners Liveprool, who drew 0-0 at home to Utrecht.
+The win lifted Napoli over the unfortunate Romanians and put them in the second spot, behind group winners Liveprool, who drew 0-0 at home to Utrecht.

-Sevilla took the lead four minutes later in the 35th minute as Malian striker and club captain Fredi Kanoute headed home - however he had to leave the fray in the 41st minute injured.
+Sevilla took the lead four minutes later in the 35th minute as Malian striker and club captain Fredi Kanoute headed home.
+However, he had to leave the fray in the 41st minute due to injury.

 The German visitors fought back to level the match in the 49th minute.
 Serbian international central defender Neven Subotic powered a header home, but chances were few and far between from then on and Dortmund were left to focus solely on maintaining their domestic league lead.

 Greek side PAOK had gone into the final match requiring just a draw away over Croatian opponents Dinamo Zagreb, who needed a win to progress.